NicholasJRodriguez/Nicholas-Rodriguez-Showcase/README.md

 ### How This Landing Page Works
 - This root README is the portfolio homepage.
 - Each project folder contains its own README with deeper details.
-- Visitors start here → choose a project → explore the notebook and analysis.
+- Visitors start here → choose a View Notebook hyperlink → explore the notebook and analysis.

 ---